Last Updated: November 1, 2022

 Data Controller and Data Protection Officer

-If you reside in a country in the EEA, U.K., or Switzerland, then your personal data collected by Garmin is controlled by Garmin Würzburg GmbH, which is located at Beethovenstraße 1a+b, 97080 Würzburg, Germany.
-Garmin’s EU Data Protection Officer is located at the same address and can also be reached by email at [email protected].
+If you reside in a country in the EEA, U.K., or Switzerland, then your personal data collected by Garmin is controlled by Garmin Würzburg GmbH, Beethovenstr.
+1a, 97080 Würzburg, Germany.
+The company's EU Data Protection Officer can be reached by email at [email protected].

-If you reside outside of the EEA, U.K., and Switzerland, then the personal data collected by Garmin is controlled by Garmin International, Inc., 1200 E. 151st St., Olathe, Kansas 66062, which you can also contact by email at [email protected].
+If you reside outside of the EEA, U.K., Switzerland, and mainland China, then your personal data collected by Garmin is controlled by Garmin International, Inc., 1200 E. 151st St., Olathe, Kansas 66062, USA, which you can contact by email at [email protected].
+The company's Brazilian Data Protection Officer is located at the same address and can be reached by email at [email protected].
+The company's Turkish Representative can be reached by email at [email protected].

-If you live in the European Union or U.K. and you wish to exercise your right to restriction of processing or your right to object to processing, contact Garmin’s EU Data Protection Officer at Garmin Würzburg GmbH at Beethovenstraße 1a+b, 97080 Würzburg, Germany, or by email at [email protected].
+If you reside in the EEA, U.K., or Switzerland and you wish to exercise your right to restriction of processing or your right to object to processing, please contact the company's EU Data Protection Officer at Garmin Würzburg GmbH, Beethovenstr.
+1a, 97080 Würzburg, Germany, or by email at [email protected].